cortinah/hockeystick/README.md

 `get_seaice()` arguments can be modified to download Antarctic sea ice, and allow any month.

-You can also visualize Sea Ice by month and year:
+You can also visualize sea ice by month and year:

 ``` r
 arcticice <- get_icecurves()